 On the return leg you will pass the Henry Lucas Hospital, Wokingham’s only grade 1 listed building which was built in 1665 as an Alms House for the elderly of the area.

 There will be a free “Nature Trail” included to keep the children occupied which involves looking for nature and wildlife along the route.

 We have introduced a 10 mile route at the request of parents who wanted to challenge their children to a longer walk without making the “leap” to 15 miles.

 Both the 10 and 15 miles routes start on the same paths as the Woodland route and then split off in the Gorrick Plantation, taking a bridleway that emerges on Nine Mile Ride.
 This is probably the most well known of the “rides” that passed through the royal forests, created throughout this area for Queen Anne (and later George III).
 In old age, she was unable to ride with the hunt, so liked to follow in her carriage instead.

 You then pass around Heath Lake, which consists of an area of woodland and heath land in the parish of Wokingham Without.
 The shallow 7 acre lake is the only acid lake in Berkshire.

 This means it has a naturally high pH which supports several rare plants, including the water-milfoil and the 6 stemmed water crowfoot.
 Designated as a site of special scientific interest.

-If you follow the longer route after climbing to the ridge to Finchampstead spare a moment at St James Church.
+If you follow the longer route (15 Mile) after climbing to the ridge to Finchampstead spare a moment at St James Church.
 This beautiful 12th century church uniquely has the burials of two holders of the Victoria Cross Britain’s highest award for bravery.

 Alfred Stowell Jones VC – Delhi – Indian Mutiny and Sir John Watson VC Won at Lucknow – Indian Mutiny